 Conversion rate (CR)

-The conversion rate is calculated by adding up the number of sessions in which at least one transaction occurred divided by the total number of sessions, multiplied by 100.
+The conversion rate is calculated by dividing the number of sessions with at least one transaction by the total number of sessions.

 This article contains SQL queries to create Snowflake dashboard tiles to report on the following metrics: